ashald/terraform-provider-yaml/README.md

-# Terraform YAML Data Source
+# Terraform YAML Data Source (OBSOLETE)

+> As of [Terraform v0.12.2](https://github.com/hashicorp/terraform/releases/tag/v0.12.2) there is a native function `yamldecode` that obsoletes the plugin.
+> No further development and/or support is planned for this repo.
+Feel free to open an issue if you have development ideas related to YAML processing that
+> were not included into Terraform core.

 ## Overview